seolhokim/BipedalWalker-BranchingDQN/README.md

 # BranchingDQN

 * No abstraction
-* Implemented by pytorch
+* Using pytorch
-* Only Two different action dimension is adjusted
+* Assume Only Two different action dimension branch
+* Assume Image data input
 * Not used Prioritized Experience Replay(Easy but it will be harder to read)